What if your compiler could prove your protocol is deadlock-free?

 HibanaOS (Coming Soon)

-A #![no_std] unikernel with type-safe async executor and WASI host, driven entirely by Hibana session protocols
+A #![no_std] unikernel with type-safe async executor and WASI host, driven entirely by Hibana session protocols.

 Get Started